 - 1. Check alignment in relation to the plans as well as the actual site conditions. - 2.
 Excavate to the correct width, line and grade. - 3.
 Provide a uniform, stable foundation-correct site conditions as necessary. - 4.
-Unload, handle and store the plates and fasteners correctly and safely. - Assemble the structure properly check alignment, follow special procedures for any items detailed on the plate layout drawings.
+Unload, handle and store the plates and fasteners correctly and safely. - 5.
+Assemble the structure properly-check alignment, follow special procedures for any items detailed on the plate layout drawings.
 Make sure to achieve properly aligned plate laps, bolt torque, and assembled dimensions. - 6.
 Use a suitable (granular) backfill material as required in the plans and specifications. - 7.
 Maintain proper backfill width. - 8.
-Place the backfill in 8-inch thick uncompacted lifts and thoroughly compact each lift to a minimum 90% density (AASHTO T-180). - Maintain balanced fill placement and loading during all phases of installation, keeping fill height differential side to side to 2' maximum. - 10.
-Install the necessary end treatment quickly to protect the structure from erosion and uplift. - 11.
+Haunch the structure properly. - 9.
+Place the backfill in 8-inch thick uncompacted lifts and thoroughly compact each lift to a minimum 90% density (AASHTO T-180). - Maintain balanced fill placement and loading during all phases of installation, keeping fill height differential side to side to a 2' maximum amount. - 11.
+Install the necessary end treatment quickly to protect the structure from erosion and uplift. - 12.
 Protect the structure from heavy construction equipment loads, other heavy loads and hydraulic forces.